Zero6992/chatGPT-discord-bot/README.md

 5. You're all set for [Step 3](#step-3-run-the-bot-on-the-desktop)

+## Step 2: Mircrosoft Bing authentication
+1. **Rename the file `cookies.dev.json` to `cookies.json`**

+2. Go to https://bing.com/chat and log in your Mircrosoft account

+3. Use Cookie Editor or similar extensions to export the cookies

+3. Paste it into `cookies.json`

+5. You're all set for [Step 3](#step-3-run-the-bot-on-the-desktop)

 ## Step 3: Run the bot on the desktop

 1. Open a terminal or command prompt